 The International Partnership for Dogs (IPFD), legally registered in Sweden, is a non-profit organization and its mission is to facilitate collaboration and sharing of resources to enhance the health, well-being and welfare of pedigreed dogs and all dogs worldwide.
 Read more on our Mission, Vision and Goals, here.

-Several national Kennel Clubs (Sweden, Finland, Germany, France, Norway, the UK and the USA (AKC)) and other stakeholders in dog health [The Orthopedic Foundation for Animals (USA) and the Agria Pet Insurance-SKC Fund (Sweden)] have made formal, multi-year commitments to move this work forward.
-The Fédération Cynologique Internationale (FCI, who represents 91 national kennel clubs), Mars Veterinary and Royal Canin.
+Several national Kennel Clubs (Sweden, Finland, Germany, France, Norway, the UK and the USA (AKC)) and other stakeholders in dog health [The Orthopedic Foundation for Animals (USA) and the Agria Pet Insurance-SKC Fund (Sweden)] and the Irish KC have made formal, multi-year commitments to move this work forward.
+Other Contributing Partners include The Fédération Cynologique Internationale (FCI, who represents 91 national kennel clubs), Mars Veterinary and Royal Canin.
 Collaborating Partners include VetCompass (UK), the Canine Genetics and Epidemiology Journal and the Australian Sheepdog Health and Genetics Institute.
 Many IPFD Partners, organizations and commercial and academic Genetic Test Providers are Sponsors of the Harmonization of Genetic Testing for Dogs Initiative.

 The IPFD is open, inclusive and transparent in its structure and function.
 We are working to engage more Partners from throughout the world, including additional cynological organizations, professional and academic groups, welfare organizations and corporate/industry partners.